-This format will continue into Year 11 to see them ready to succeed and be confident going into their ultimate GCSE Science external examinations.
+This format flows from Year 7-10 and into this current Year 11 to see them ready to succeed and be confident going into their ultimate GCSE Science external examinations this coming summer.
 See Appendix 1: Science Learning Journey.

 Countdown Steps to Success in Science: